 In certain circumstances, rechargeable batteries can become VERY HOT, and could cause injury.
 Remove your processor immediately if it becomes unusually warm or hot, and seek advice from your clinician.

-Caregivers should touch the recipient's processor to check for heat if the recipient is showing signs of discomfort.

-Rechargeable batteries should NEVER be worn beneath clothing, including scarves and headwear covering the ears.

-The rechargeable battery should not be used by patients who cannot remove the device by themselves, or cannot notify a caregiver that the device has become hot.
+Parents and caregivers should touch their child's or recipient's processor to check for heat if the child or recipient is showing signs of discomfort.
+Rechargeable batteries should NEVER be worn beneath clothing (including scarves and headwear covering the ears).
+Use of the rechargeable battery is contraindicated in patients who cannot remove the device by themselves, or notify a caregiver that the device has become hot.

-Overheating
+Overheating of external devices

 Remove your processor immediately if it becomes unusually warm or hot, and seek advice from your clinician.
-Caregivers should touch the processor to check for heat if the recipient is showing signs of discomfort.
+Parents and caregivers should touch their child's or recipient's processor to check for heat if the child or recipient is showing signs of discomfort.

-The manufacturer recommends only the use of Cochlear rechargeable battery modules and zinc air disposable batteries.
+The manufacturer only recommends the use of Cochlear rechargeable battery modules and zinc air disposable batteries.

-Silver oxide batteries should not be used with your processor.
-In some circumstances, use of these batteries could result in severe burns.
+The CP810 is not intended to be used with silver oxide batteries.
+In some circumstances, the use of these batteries could result in severe burns.
 A dangerous amount of heat can be generated by these batteries in conditions where heat cannot dissipate, especially if the device is being held against the skin by clothing or a retention device.

-Also, use of silver oxide batteries may damage your processor.
+In addition, use of silver oxide batteries may damage your processor.